 Whether you’ve asked Alexa to play your favorite song or questioned Siri about tomorrow’s weather, chances are high you’ve used a voice assistant at least once in your life.
 In fact, statistics from Mindshare say an estimated 600 million people worldwide use voice assistants at least once a week.

-Voice assistants are personal helpers that reside in smartphones, computers and other internet-connected devices, ready to help you find information or complete a variety of tasks.
+Voice assistants are personal helpers that reside in smartphones, computers, and other internet-connected devices, ready to help you find information or complete a variety of tasks.
 Just wake up the assistant with the mention of a keyword, and the assistants use a natural language processor to decipher what you said and then jump into action.

 Tasks can include finding all types of information on the internet, playing music from an accessible music library, setting appointments and reminders on your calendar, and controlling smart home appliances.
 All of this can be accomplished using voice controls.